amita-kullaphan/amita-kullaphan.github.io/content/blog/income-tax-loophole-to-end.md

 ### Conclusion

 The Order No. Por.
 161/2023 does not bring anything specific and only introduces a rough idea with no practical details or explanation on how the gist of foreign-sourced income tax would change in practice.
-We have to await for releasing the further orders in a strong hope for a detailed and comprehensive description covering the edge cases.
+We have to await for releasing the further Orders in a strong hope for a detailed and comprehensive description covering the edge cases.
+Remember that these are just Orders that serve internal purposes and not actual laws that go through the whole legislation process.

 Right now, you have a chance to prepare for upcoming changes if you are planning to transfer money into Thailand in the next year: